 - Step 3: Benchmarking and Calculation after Calculation (Recalculation) (article 3 of 3)

-Research and analysis are an essential part of parameterisation and budgeting of a project in the realm of film and video.
+Research and analysis are an essential part of parameterisation of a project in the realm of film and video.
 They are required repeatedly throughout all working steps (1-3) and are thereby not signposted as a category by themselves.

 Example of a film calculation